 How to save money on tax in Australia

-While the amount of tax you pay is determined by the income you earn, you can reduce the amount of tax you pay by claiming deductions and taking advantage of tax offsets provided by the Federal Government.
+The amount of tax you pay is determined by the income you earn.
+But you can reduce the amount of tax you pay each year using a number of different strategies.
+Here are 10 of the most common ways that people pay less tax in Australia.

-A tax deduction is an expense you incur in order to earn an income.
+The number 1 way you can reduce your tax is by claiming tax deductions, which is an expense you incur in order to earn an income.
 By keeping your receipts and claiming these tax deductions on your tax return, you can reduce the total income on which you have to pay tax, which in turn means a lower tax bill.

 Some of the expenses you can claim as tax deductions: